 The Research Management Committee (RMC) manages the research program and assures ongoing assessment of all projects to provide recommendations to the BOD regarding research priorities and budget allocations.

 The Inuit Advisory Committee (IAC) provides guidance and recommendations related to needs and priorities of Inuit with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
-The Committee reports to the RMC and is composed of the Inuit ArcticNet Coordinator, the four regional Inuit Research Advisors, Inuit Organization members of the RMC and ArcticNet’s Executive Director (non-voting).
+The Committee reports to the RMC and is composed of the four regional Inuit Research Advisors, the Inuit ArcticNet Coordinator, Inuit Organization members of the RMC and ArcticNet’s Executive Director (non-voting).

 The Territorial Advisory Committee (TAC) provides guidance and recommendations related to needs and priorities of First Nation, Inuit and Métis with regards to strategic planning, research needs/gaps, input of traditional knowledge, community involvement, training and education.
 The members are actively involved in the North-by-North Program, specifically the Northern Research Leaders Program.
 The committee reports to the RMC.